simonmichael/hledger/bin/README.md

 </div>

-This document is the README in the hledger repo's [bin] directory, and is also published as [Scripts] on hledger.org.
+This document is the README in the hledger repo's [bin] directory, and is also published as [Scripts and add-ons] on hledger.org.

 [Add-on commands](hledger.html#add-on-commands) are executable script files or compiled programs named `hledger-*`, which show up in hledger's commands list.